itechdom/itechdom-blog/content/md-blog/Knowledge/Formal Science/Computer Science/JavaScript/ES/ES7.md

 var o = { a: X, b: Y };

 console.log( o.a, o.b );            // 10 20In { a: X, b: Y }, we know that a is the object property, and X is the source value that gets assigned to it.
 In other words, the syntactic pattern is target: source, or more obviously, property-alias: value.
 We intuitively understand this because it's the same as = assignment, where the pattern is target = source.However, when you use object destructuring assignment -- that is, putting the { .. } object literal-looking syntax on the lefthand side of the = operator -- you invert that target: source pattern.Recall:var { x: bam, y: baz, z: bap } = bar();The syntactic pattern here is source: target (or value: variable-alias). x: bam means the x property is the source value and bam is the target variable to assign to.
-In other words, object literals are target  target.
+In other words, object literals are target <-- source, and object destructuring assignments are source --> target.
 See how that's flipped?There's another way to think about this syntax though, which may help ease the confusion.
 Consider:var aa = 10, bb = 20;

 var o = { x: aa, y: bb };
 var     { x: AA, y: BB } = o;